nguyenduy2392/react-native-af-video-player/README.md

 error                 | boolean, object | No | true                     | Pass in an object to Alert.
 See https://facebook.github.io/react-native/docs/alert.html theme                 | object   | No       | all white                 | Pass in an object to theme.
-(See example below to see the full list of available settings) controlDuration             | number   | No       | 3                 | Set the visibility time of the pause button and the progress bar after the video was started
+(See example below to see the full list of available settings) controlDuration             | number   | No       | 3                 | Set the visibility time of the pause button and the progress bar after the video was started miniRunOnScreen

+miniRunOnScreen true. onFullScreen will open new tab miniRunOnScreen false. onFullScreen will play video in this screen (remove other UI when onFullScreen call back)
 ## Referencing

 To toggle play/pause manually, you can do it like so: